 Many of the people from Chaco moved north to the new pueblo built beside the Animas River at Aztec.
 Others continued on past Aztec and returned to Mesa Verde.

-Major construction at Mesa Verde was paused from about 1175 to about 1200 but then several multi-storied stone buildings with hundreds of rooms for hundreds of inhabitants were built.
+Major construction at Mesa Verde was paused from about 1175 to about 1190, then several multi-storied stone buildings with hundreds of rooms for hundreds of inhabitants were built.
 There were maybe 22,000 people living in the Mesa Verde area in 1200.
-The population boomed from 1225 to 1260 as the Aztec area was being abandoned, too.
+The population boomed again from 1225 to 1260 as the Aztec area was being abandoned.
 By 1250 more than half the people at Mesa Verde were living in large, multi-story stone structures built into the cliffs and under overhangs.
+They farmed plots of land in the flood plains below the pueblos and kept at least three years of surplus food in their storage rooms.
 Then the Great Drought hit the Colorado Plateau in earnest in 1276.
 For a few years construction was funneled into building defensive stone towers and walls around each of the Great Houses as the pueblos raided each other for food and grain.
-Then all construction stopped and people started to leave in droves.
+Then all construction stopped and the people started to leave in droves.

 By 1285 the Mesa Verde area was almost deserted.
-The majority of the folks were headed southeast to the Jemez Mountains, Chama River Valley, Pajarito Plateau and the northern Rio Grande Valley.
-Others opted to go southwest to the Hopi mesas or further south to the Zuni River Valley.
-The landscape was open and empty for a hundred years, then the Utes arrived.
-Right behind them came the Navajos, Apaches and Spaniards.
+The majority of the folks headed southeast to the Jemez Mountains, Chama River Valley, Pajarito Plateau and the northern Rio Grande region.
+Others opted to go southwest to the Hopi mesas or further south to the Zuni River valley.
+The landscape they left was open and empty for a hundred years, then the Utes moved in.
+Right behind them came the Navajos, Apaches and Spanish.